Wirt4/realtime-chat/README.md

 ## Functionality
-This is a real-time chat app
+This is a real-time chat app.
 ## Running the App
 ### Docker
 #### Building the Container
-note: Make sure `docker` or `docker desktop` is running From the root directory
+note: Make sure `docker` or `docker desktop` is running.
+We're using an Alpine Linux image in Docker to approximate Heroku's default dyno container, which uses a lightweight Linux distro.
+From the root directory
 ```bash
 docker compose up